jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 Opens a dialogue where you can select a server to connect to.
 If you are connected, pressing this button will end the session.
+You can also open the dialogue using "File&gt;Connection Setup...".
+This will leave you connected to any current session until you join another.

 <figure><img src="{% include img/en-screenshots/connection-setup-window.inc %}" style="border: 5px solid grey;" loading="lazy" alt="Screenshot of the server connection window"></figure>